Saturday, December 28, 2024

 Finally, the legislation of the Russian Federation should have come into force after the referendum.
 By that time, chaos reigned in the occupied city.

-– There was no legislation as such.
+— There was no legislation as such.
 The representatives sent from the Russian Federation wanted us to work according to Russian laws.
 Investigative departments worked according to Russian laws, due to the fact that they opened cases under articles that are prescribed in the Criminal Code of the Russian Federation.
 We, as a personnel department, did not use the federal law on personnel provision, because there was a contradiction...
 There will be a referendum, then please force us to work according to Russian laws.
 Until then, we will not (...)
-As they told me later, “we are working now to restore order in the city due to the fact that there is no police, then we will work according to Russian laws.”
+As they later told me, “we are working now to restore order in the city due to the fact that there is no police, then we will work according to Russian laws.”

 On September 12, 2022, Anna resigned from the “police,” as she claims, of her own free will, because she had a conflict with representatives of the Russian Federation.